 - details of any licensing requirements.

-Measures to minimise impacts on badgers
+Measures to minimise impacts and provide enhancement for badgers

 Avoidance